MastodonC/witan.models.demography/README.md

 #### Coding guidelines

 * Write unit tests, docstrings, and documentation.
-* As much as possible try to not have data changes and code changes on the same branch or the same commit.
+* Try to not have data changes and code changes in the same commit, and preferably not the same branch, as the data tends to swamp the code and hinder reviewing.
 * Avoid modifying a file that is being modified on another branch.
 * Avoid changing the name of a file while someone is working on another branch.
 * We moved away from using Incanter library.